marklar/searchzy/README.md

 ## <a name="deploy"></a>Deploying

-To deploy Searchzy to production machines, you will need two scp two files to the same target directory:
+To deploy Searchzy to production machines, you will need two create these two files:

     .config.yaml
     searchzy-0.1.0-SNAPSHOT-standalone.jar

+To create .config.yaml, see [configuration][2].

+To create the uberjar, run:

+    lein uberjar

+Once you have those two files, you must scp them to your production machine.

-Then, from that directory, start the server:
+Finally, from the same directory, start the server:

-    java -jar searchzy-0.1.0-SNAPSHOT-standalone.jar
+    java -jar searchzy-0.1.0-SNAPSHOT-standalone.jar <PORT>

 ## License